istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

 * The dry-run annotation currently only supports ALLOW and DENY policies;

-* There will be two separate dry-run result (i.e. log, metric and tracing tag) for ALLOW and DENY policies due to the fact that the ALLOW and DENY policies are enforced separately in the proxy.
+* There will be two separate dry-run results (i.e. log, metric and tracing tag) for ALLOW and DENY policies due to the fact that the ALLOW and DENY policies are enforced separately in the proxy.
 You should take all the two dry-run results into consideration because a request could be allowed by an ALLOW policy but still rejected by another DENY policy;